loelschlaeger/optimizeR/README.md

 become trapped in a local minimum.
 If you are interested in exploring the initialization problem in numerical optimization, you may find the [{ino} R package](https://github.com/loelschlaeger/ino) to be useful.

-By the way, are you surprised that the result from `stats::optim()` differs from the other optimizers?
-It appears that this optimizer got stuck in a local minimum.
-If you are interested in the initialization problem of numerical optimization, you might find the {ino} package helpful.

 ## Installation